chochain/weForth/README.md

 WebAssembly enpowered eForth on web browsers.
 Is it faster?
 Is it more portable?
 Yes, and Yes.

 Well, on my aged laptop, the impression is pretty exciting!
-It's at least 5x faster than pure Javascript implementation on a browser and at 1/2 speed of C/C++ natively compiled code on CPU.
-It was at 1/4 of native a year ago but as Javascript JIT improves, it now runs faster as well.
+It's at least 5x faster than pure Javascript implementation on a browser and at 40% speed of C/C++ natively compiled code on CPU.
+It was at 25% of native a year ago but as Javascript JIT improves, it now runs faster as well.
 Not bad at all!
 On the portability end, though not exactly plug-and-play but some simple alteration turned my C code web-enabled.
-Of course, WASM has yet to integrate with the front-end well enough, so updating DOM is a different feat if we want to venture beyond being a terminal app.
+Of course, WASM has yet to integrate with the front-end well enough, so updating DOM is a different feat.
+If we want to venture beyond being a terminal app some UI glue is still required.

 Regardless, it brought me warm smiles seeing eForth run in a browser.
 Better yet, it's straight from C/C++ source code.
 Other popular scripting languages such as Python, Ruby are trending toward WASM/WASI implementation as well.
-However, depending solely on JIT without built-in compiler as Forth does, the interpreter-in-an-interpreter design will likely cap the top-end performance (i.e. stuck at 1/5~1/10 of native, so far).
+However, unlike FORTH, they depend mostly on JIT without a built-in compiler, the interpreter-in-an-interpreter design will likely cap the top-end performance (i.e. stuck at 5~10% of native speed, so far).

 With WASM, the interoperability between different languages become a thing of the near future.
-If Forth can compile word directly into WASM opcodes, engage WASI to access OS and peripherals, hookup the graphic front-end (i.g.
+If words can be compiled directly into WASM opcodes, OS and peripherals can be accessed through WASI, adding a graphic front-end (i.g.
 SDL or WebGL), weForth can become a worthy scripting alternative for Web.

 ### Features
+   * supports 32-bit float
-   * Forth in Web Worker threads (multi-VMs possible)
+   * utilizes Web Worker threads (multi-VMs possible)
-   * Javascript access to ss, dict, and VM memory (via WebAssembly.Memory)
+   * have access to ss, dict, and VM memory (via WebAssembly.Memory) from Javascript
-   * Javascript function calling interface
+   * call interface from FORTH into Javascript functions
    * IDE-style interactive front-end (cloud possible, i.g.
 JupyterLab)

 > <img src="https://chochain.github.io/weForth/img/weforth_logo_snip2.png" style="width:800px">sample</img>